scylladb/scylladb/docs/architecture/anti-entropy/hinted-handoff.rst

 Storing of the hint can also fail.
 Enabling hinted handoff therefore does not eliminate the need for repair; a user must recurrently :doc:`run a full repair </operating-scylla/procedures/maintenance/repair/>` to ensure data consistency across the cluster nodes.

-Hinted handoff was released as production-ready in Scylla Open Source 3.0 and Scylla Enterprise 2019.1.

 .. include:: /rst_include/apache-copyrights.rst